Located near the small town of Pereyaslav-Khmelnytsky, this outdoor museum makes a great day trip from Kyiv (Kiev)

 How to get there

-Pereyaslav-Khmelnytsky is 90km southeast of Kiev.
+Pereyaslav-Khmelnytsky is 90km southeast of Kyiv.
 Using public transport, take Line 3 (Green Line) on the metro to Kharkivska station.
 Come up on the side of the road that heads out to the airport and away from the city and look for a parking lot full of marshrutkas.
 Track down one of the marshrutkas that regularly (every forty minutes or so) heads to Pereyaslav-Khmelnytsky.
 Get on, take a seat, hand over the fare and wait for it to fill up and leave.
 The price in July 2016 was 35uah (Hryvnyas) (US$1.40) one-way and it takes just over an hour to complete the journey.
 Having Pereyaslav-Khmelnytsky written in Ukrainian (Переяслав-Хмельницький) is a good idea as you sure-as-hell won’t be understood if you simply try to pronounce it unless of course, you are fluent in Ukrainian or Russian!

 Upon arrival in Pereyaslav-Khmelnytsky, Lonely Planet’s suggestion of taking a taxi the 8km to the furthermost away (main) entrance of the museum, then walking through the grounds (seeing the places of interest along the way) and exiting at the entrance closer to town is a good one.
 The distance between the two entrances is at least a couple of kilometres and it’s an easy walk of about forty minutes back to the centre of town.

-To get back to Kiev on public transport, repeat the above process in reverse.
+To get back to Kyiv on public transport, repeat the above process in reverse.

 The entrance fee to enter the main site is 30uah (US$1.16) per person.
 On top of this, some of the buildings have an additional (but negligible) entrance fee of 2-3uah (US$0.11) per person.
 We think we also paid a camera fee but can’t remember exactly what this was.

 The museum is open daily from 10am to 5pm.

 Is the Mid-Dnipro Museum of Folk Architecture & Life in Pereyaslav-Khmelnytsky worth visiting?